Home Labor Laws Tennessee Labor Law Guide

 Yes, employers have the discretion to hire or terminate employees at any time, with or without cause.
 In other words, they are not required to provide a specific reason for dismissal.

-However, it’s essential to note that both Tennessee state and federal laws prohibit termination based on discrimination.
+However, both Tennessee state and federal laws prohibit termination based on discrimination.

 Is holiday pay mandatory in Tennessee?